Proton pump inhibitors

 • stopping treatment completely as your symptoms may not return.
 It may be best to reduce the dose over a few weeks before stopping.

-When PPIs are stopped, a common side effect is rebound acid secretion, where the acid secretion in your stomach increases significantly.
-This should return to normal within 2 weeks.
-Because the symptoms of rebound acid secretion are the same as for GORD (such as indigestion, discomfort and pain in your upper stomach and chest, feeling sick and an acid taste in your mouth), it can form an ongoing loop where stopping PPI treatment creates the need to start it again.
+Because the symptoms of rebound acid secretion are the same as for GORD (such as indigestion, discomfort and pain in your upper stomach and chest, feeling sick and an acid taste in your mouth), it can form an ongoing loop where stopping your PPI can make you feel like you need to start it again.

 The following links provide further information about PPIs.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.

-Proton Pump Inhibitors(external link) Patient Info, UK
+Proton Pump Inhibitors(external link) Patient, UK

 References

-5. Small risk of gastric cancer with long term use of PPI(external link) Goodfellow Gems, NZ, 2022
+8. Small risk of gastric cancer with long term use of PPI(external link) Goodfellow Gems, NZ, 2022

 Brochures